-Helen Kashap is a Canadian-American actress and classical pianist based in New York City.
+Helen Kashap is a Canadian-American classical pianist based in New York City.

 In 2005, Kashap moved to the United States to study full-time at the Interlochen Arts Academy in Michigan where she graduated with High Honors, a specialization in Piano Performance, and the top academic awards in English and Political Science.